dev-cetera/df_safer_dart/README.md

 Additionally, the package includes two complementary mechanisms:

-- `SafeCompleter<T>`: A safer, more powerful alternative to Dart’s Completer.
-It allows you to resolve a value (or an error) from any context (synchronous or asynchronous) and provides a `Resolvable<T>` to listen for the result, maintaining type safety throughout.
+- `SafeCompleter`: A safer, more powerful alternative to Dart’s Completer.
+It allows you to resolve a value (or an error) from any context (synchronous or asynchronous) and provides a `Resolvable` to listen for the result, maintaining type safety throughout.

 - `SafeSequential`: A utility for executing a series of failable, synchronous, or asynchronous operations in a guaranteed sequential order.
 It simplifies the management of complex workflows and provides an alternative to patterns like Future.wait while staying entirely within the monadic world.